-There are two categories of underlay: HR, non-vapour permeable and LR, vapour permeable.
+There are two categories of underlay: HR, nonvapour permeable and LR, vapour permeable.
 These types of underlay should comply with BS EN 13859-1 or have third-party accreditation, i.e. a BBA certificate.
 They should also have sufficient tensile and nail-tear strength, and low extensibility, to produce the required resistance to wind uplift.

 Underlays for use beneath tiles and slates are either fully supported over boarding, sheathing or sarking, or unsupported and draped over rafters/ counter battens, and should meet the conditions detailed in Figure 10.
+A nominal 10mm drape should be provided between supports to allow a drainage path for moisture and to prevent excessive deflection under wind load.
+Refer to BS 5534 6.2 Underlays.